-The cut and fill exhibit provided by Shive-Hattery (Figure No. 4) for the project indicates the primary borrow source for the dam/roadway embankment will come from the hill south of the proposed pond.
-The dam associated with the existing pond will be removed and would provide additional borrow source.
-It is our understanding that the owner has expressed interest in having a deeper pond, material may be removed from the bottom of the existing pond to achieve a design bottom elevation of 1155 feet for the new pond.
-As depicted in the following Figure No. 4, new cut depths on the order of 5 feet or less are anticipated from the hillside south of the pond.
-Cut depths on the order of 5 to 14 feet are anticipated to remove the existing dam and achieve the desired pond bottom near elevation 1155 feet.
-The existing pond area will be deepened approximately 5 feet.
+The cut and fill exhibit provided by Shive-Hattery for the project indicates the primary borrow source for the dam/roadway embankment will come from the hill south of the proposed embankment.
+New cut depths on the order of 5 feet or less are anticipated from the hillside south of the embankment.
+Similar cut depths on the order of 5 feet or less are anticipated in the channel on the upstream side of the dam.

-In general, the lean clay loess soils encountered in the upper 7 feet of the south borrow area Boring No. 6 would be suitable for use in construction of the earthen dam.
-However, the very moist loess soils present below a depth of 5 feet may not provide adequate support for heavy construction equipment and it will likely be necessary to utilize low impact excavation equipment for cuts in the borrow area deeper than 3 to 4 feet.
-Boring No. 5, conducted south of the existing pond encountered approximately 1.5 feet of lean clay (CL) topsoil overlying limestone bedrock.
-The upper several feet of bedrock encountered in the boring was fractured and contained clay layers.
-The limestone bedrock was less fractured, dense and hard below a depth of 7 feet.
-Based on boring information, excavation to deepen the existing pond bottom to near elevation 1155 feet could encounter weathered bedrock, which could include harder limestone stringers or layers.
-It may be beneficial to conduct additional exploration with test pits in the area of the existing pond to better determine the effort necessary to deepen the pond bottom.
-Soil materials, if present at the bottom of the existing pond, may be suitable for use as compacted cohesive fill; however, these materials will be very wet and will require extensive moisture conditioning to dry them prior to use as fill.
-Wet soil or hard bedrock materials from the pond could be wasted in non-critical areas of the site outside of the dam embankment.
+In general, the lean clay loess soils encountered in the upper 6.5 to 11.5 feet of the south borrow area Boring Nos.
+8 and 9 would be suitable for use in construction of the earthen dam.
+However, the very moist loess soils present below a depth of 5 feet in Boring No. 9 may not provide adequate support for heavy construction equipment and it will likely be necessary to utilize low impact excavation equipment in the borrow area for cuts deeper than 3 to 4 feet.

+Based on boring information, excavations to deepen the existing upstream channel to near elevation 1120 feet will likely encounter cohesive soils; however, weathered bedrock, which could include harder limestone stringers or layers, may be encountered near the base of the valley sidewalls.
+It may be beneficial to conduct additional exploration with test pits in the area upstream of the dam to better determine the excavation effort necessary in this area.
+Existing cohesive alluvium soils from the upstream valley may be suitable for use as compacted cohesive fill; however, these materials will likely be very moist and will require moisture conditioning to dry them prior to use as fill.
+Wet soil or hard bedrock materials from the upstream excavation could be wasted in non-critical areas of the site outside of the dam embankment.